jeremy-shannon/jeremy-shannon.github.io/_posts/2017-06-09-didi-challenge-pt1.md

 The final step was to compute the centroids of the clusters.
 I could use these centroids to determine whether the cluster belongs to the obstacle car or not based on its proximity to the RTK coordinates.
 Using this approach, I built a dataset of "car" and "noncar" images by extracting 64x64 squares of pixels around the centroids.
 I had considered building a classifier for the raw point cloud clusters, partly because I discovered the PCL library includes an SVMClassifier class!
 Here's why I decided against it, though, as described to my teammates:

 > I've been stewing on this for a couple of days, and I don't think I can build a classifier on raw point cloud cluster data.
 The main reason, I'm thinking, is because most (all?)
 ML algorithms require your input data shape to be consistent.
 With these point clouds, though, when the clusters are distant they might have only 10 points, and when they're close they might have 100 or more.
-There might be ways to work around that, and maybe the PCL SVMClassifier is one way to do it - I just don't think I have time to figure it out and I can't seem to find a single example of it out on the Internet.

-> So I guess my plan from this point is: convert N x N patches of the point cloud, centered at the cluster centroid, to a height map image (just like is being displayed in the video, but maybe a 64x64 square), save these little images to 'car' and 'notCar' folders, and then we can build a classifier on those suckers (one of you people with a nice GPU). :) Thoughts?
+There might be ways to work around that, and maybe the PCL SVMClassifier is one way to do it - I just don't think I have time to figure it out and I can't seem to find a single example of it out on the Internet.<br><br>So I guess my plan from this point is: convert N x N patches of the point cloud, centered at the cluster centroid, to a height map image (just like is being displayed in the video, but maybe a 64x64 square), save these little images to 'car' and 'notCar' folders, and then we can build a classifier on those suckers (one of you people with a nice GPU). :) Thoughts?

 This brings us to only a few days before the competition deadline, and it's what I threw together in those last few days that I plan to share in Part 2.
 Stay tuned!